-In view of \eqref{eq:hseparable}, $H_g$ has a desirable diagonal structure and hence can be cheaply updated from iteration to iteration.
-This structure provides an efficient way to compute the scaled proximal operator $\prox_{g}^{H_g}$, for example via a special case of the proximal calculus derived in \cite{becker2019quasi} (see \secref{sec:experiments} for two practical examples).
-Overall, by exploiting the structure of the problem, precisely \begin{enumerate}[(i)] \item taking adaptive steps that properly capture the curvature of the objective functions, and \item scaling the proximal operator of $g$ by a variable-metric $H_g$ which has a simple, diagonal structure, \end{enumerate} we can adapt to an affine-invariant structure due to the algorithm and ensure we remain close to the Newton-type iterates towards convergence.
+By \eqref{eq:hseparable}, $H_k^g$ has a desirable diagonal structure and hence can be cheaply updated from iteration to iteration.
+This structure provides an efficient way to compute the scaled proximal operator $\prox_{g}^{H_k^g}$, \eg, via the proximal calculus presented in \cite{becker2019quasi} (see \Secref{sec:experiments} for two practical examples).
+Overall, by exploiting the structure of the problem, precisely \begin{enumerate} \item taking adaptive steps that properly capture the curvature of the objective functions, and \item scaling the proximal operator of $g$ by a variable metric $H_k^g$ which has a simple, diagonal structure, \end{enumerate} we can adapt to an affine-invariant structure due to the quasi-Newton steps and ensure we remain close to {them} towards convergence.

 If we choose $H_k\equiv \hessn q(x_k)$ in \eqref{eq:proxnewton-general}, we obtain a proximal Newton step (see Algorithm \ref{alg:NewtonSCOREProx}):

 However, $H_k$ may be any approximation of the Hessian of $q$ at $x_k$.
 In view of \eqref{eq:new-optimality}, this corresponds to replacing the Hessian term $\hessn q(\bar{x})$ in \eqref{eq:error-term1} by the approximating matrix evaluated at $\bar{x}$.